Things to do in Barcelona

 Last Updated:

 Passion is a word that encapsulates Barcelona perfectly.
 Be awestruck by Antoni Gaudi’s passion for avant-garde architectural styles in the Sagrada Familia and innumerable buildings across the city.
-Admire Catalan pride and passion for the region and language in every Barcelonian’s heart and watch it displayed on the National Catalan Day.
-Experience the passion in the hot-blooded Flamenco dance, and taste it in the delicious food.
-You can experience this undying love for the city in September in Barcelona when the tourists are long gone and the locals are celebrating.
-The beautiful fall weather makes everything better and here is a guide on how to enjoy Barcelona in September.
+Witness the unwavering Catalan pride and profound attachment to their region and language pulsating within every inhabitant of Barcelona, showcased vividly on the National Catalan Day.
+Immerse yourself in the fervor through the spirited Flamenco performances and savor it through the tantalizing local cuisine.
+September in Barcelona offers a unique opportunity to partake in this deep-seated affection for the city, when the crowds of tourists have dwindled, and the locals rejoice.
+The delightful autumnal weather further enhances the experience.
+Here is your guide to relishing Barcelona in September.

 What Makes Barcelona in September Special?